 - Bring mixture to a boil, stirring until sugar is dissolved.

 - Reduce heat, then add the mango slices and the remaining ingredients in the pan.

 - Simmer, uncovered, stirring occasionally, for 45 minutes to 1 hour or until the mixture is syrupy and thickened.

 - Pour mango chutney into hot, sterilised jars and cover tightly.

 - Label the jars and store in a cool, dry place.

-Mango chutney can last a long time if unopened and properly stored.
-Once opened, it must be kept in the fridge and used within a month.
+- Mango chutney can last a long time if unopened and properly stored.
+Once opened, it must be kept in the fridge and consumed within a month.

 You can also try our recipe for Spicy Tomato Chutney.
 It’s a brilliant side dish and dip that goes so well with barbecues, sandwiches, and cheese platters.